abtp2/csPlayer/README.md

 A custom youtube video player, based on Javascript.

 > [!WARNING]
-> Youtube video title shouldn't be more then 5-10 letters.
-Else title will be visible inside the player.
+> Youtube video title shouldn't be more then 5-10 letters, else title will be visible inside the player.
+>
 > Captions should be off.

 ### Installing